 The KU Natural History Museum is home to a live bee colony, housed in the model of a tree.
-Visitors can see the bees come and go from the hive, from an exit and entry tube on the east side of Dyche Hall.
+Visitors can watch the bees come and go from the hive, from an exit and entry tube on the east side of Dyche Hall.
 During the winter, the bees will mainly stay inside the hive.
-Don’t be afraid to peer inside the exhibit — you just may find the queen.
-See our hive in action on a live bee cam.
+Peer inside the exhibit — you just may find the queen.

 - Bees and other pollinators are responsible for about a third of the food we eat.

 - Many bees can sting — but when left alone, they are harmless.